 Jenny Shaw (pictured) is head of student services at Unite Students and chair of the Unite Foundation.

-Amy Lobl has worked in the higher education sector for over 5 years, at institutions including SOAS and University of Oslo.
+Amy has worked in the University education sector for over 5 years, at institutions including SOAS and University of Oslo.
 She currently lives and works in Nairobi, Kenya as Country Manager for Uganda at Uniserv Education.